Linux-Wizards/Experiment21Pizza/README.md

 # Potentially asked questions

+## How are orders refreshed?

+They are refreshed every 10 seconds (using a timer).

+This does not work perfectly - it adds new orders to the list, but it doesn't update the status of existing orders.

 ## How do I restrict placing orders to users with a certain role?

 There is a line commented out at the beginning of "PlaceOrder.razor":